CLoaKY233/MIST/config_docs/configuration_guide.md

 - Verify your Google Cloud project has the correct APIs enabled
 - Check that your OAuth consent screen is properly configured
 - Ensure your credentials.json file is valid and contains the correct client ID and secret

+### Git Integration Issues

+- Verify the repository path exists and is a valid Git repository
+- Check that Git is properly installed and available on your system
+- Ensure proper permissions for the Git repository
+- For authentication issues with remote repositories, check your Git credentials